calmm-js/partial.lenses/README.md

 examples that may help to see [possibilities beyond the immediately obvious](#bst-as-a-lens).
 The [wiki](https://github.com/calmm-js/partial.lenses/wiki) contains further examples and playground links.
-There is also a document that describe [a simplified implementation of optics](IMPLEMENTATION.md) in a similar style as the implementation of this library.
+There is also a document that describes [a simplified implementation of optics](IMPLEMENTATION.md) in a similar style as the implementation of this library.
 Last, but perhaps not least, there is also a page of [Partial Lenses